 What's Christmas without a classic Christmas cake after dinner?
-Delia Smith's Christmas cake recipe promises to be a classic pud on Christmas day that you can count on.
+Delia Smith's Christmas cake recipe promises to be a timeless pud that you can count on.

 Of course, you can finish yours off with crisp white icing, but we're going to stick to Delia's simple yet effective almond topping which looks and tastes delicious.

-This recipe comes from her first cookbook and is a real family recipe, combining her grandmother’s and mother’s original recipe with a few tweaks from Delia herself.
+This recipe comes from Delia's first cookbook and is a real family recipe, combining her grandmother’s and mother’s original recipe with a few tweaks from Delia herself.

-Takes: 4 hours to 4 hours 45 mins to cook
+Takes: 4 hours - 4 hours 45 mins to cook

 Ingredients